kailaisun/kailaisun.github.io/_pages/about.md

 # 🔥 News
+- *2023.06*: 🎉🎉  My abstract has been accepted by the [AHFE  Hawaii Conference 2023](https://ahfe.org/):Building occupancy prediction based on multi-sensor information using Transformer and machine learning approaches.
 - *2023.05*: 🎉🎉  Our work has been accepted by IEEE Robotics and Automation Letters (RA-L):A Learning-based Method for Computing Control Barrier Functions of Nonlinear Systems with Control Constraints.
 Ziyou Zhang, Qianchuan Zhao<sup>\*</sup>,  **Kailai Sun**.
 - *2023.04*: 🎉🎉  Our work has been accepted by a Cell sub journal, named [Star Protocols](https://www.cell.com/star-protocols/home):Protocol for a distributed smart building solution using semi-physical simulation.
 Hu Yan<sup>1</sup>, Tian Xing<sup>1</sup>, **Kailai Sun**<sup>1</sup>, and Qianchuan Zhao<sup>\*</sup>.(Invited article).
 - *2023.04*: 🎉🎉  Our work has been accepted by [Building and Environment](https://www.sciencedirect.com/journal/building-and-environment) journal: [MITP-Net: a Deep-learning Framework for Short-term Indoor Temperature Predictions in Multi-zone Buildings](https://www.sciencedirect.com/science/article/pii/S0360132323004158).